 Alternatively, you can print off the registration forms, or collect copies from Hackney Service Centre, 1 Hillman Street, E8 1DY.
-It is much quicker to register online.
+It's much quicker to register online.

-We will write to you to confirm that you have been successfully added to the electoral register.
-If we are unable to confirm your identity, we will write to you to request proof of ID.
+We'll write to you to confirm that you've been successfully added to the electoral register.
+If we're unable to confirm your identity, we'll write to you to request proof of ID.

 You must re-register to vote every time you change address.
 Even if you pay council tax, you're not automatically registered to vote.

 If you're already registered to vote at your current address, you don't need to register again.
 If you're not registered to vote, please register now.

 The annual canvass

 The annual canvass takes place between July and November every year.
 The aim is to keep our electoral register up to date by confirming who lives at each address in the borough.

 We do this by sending a household enquiry form, which lists everyone currently registered at the property, giving residents the opportunity to add any new names or remove any out of date information.